Feature Selection and Feature Transformation Using Regression Learner App

 Use principal component analysis (PCA) to reduce the dimensionality of the predictor space.
 Reducing the dimensionality can create regression models in Regression Learner that help prevent overfitting.
 PCA linearly transforms predictors to remove redundant dimensions, and generates a new set of variables called principal components.

-On the Regression Learner tab, in the Features section, select PCA.
+On the Learn tab, in the Options section, select PCA.

-In the Advanced PCA Options dialog box, select the Enable PCA check box.
+In the Default PCA Options dialog box, select the Enable PCA check box, and then click Save and Apply.

-function transforms your selected features before training the
+pcafunction transforms your selected features before training the model.

 PCA is keeping enough components to explain 95% variance.
 After training, 2 components were kept.
 Explained variance per component (in order): 92.5%, 5.3%, 1.7%, 0.5%